Delaware Labor Laws Guide

 Delaware work permit exceptions for minors

-Employers in Delaware are not required to have work permits for employed minors if:
+Employers in Delaware aren’t required to have work permits for employed minors if:

 1. The work falls under industrial education provided by the State of Delaware or the United States, approved by a school board or other appropriate public authority.